-The proposed design of the building provides a uniform level of quality on the primary, street facing façades.
+The proposed design of the proposed buildings provide a uniform level of quality on the primary, street facing façades.

 d.
 Highly reflective glass is not permitted at the ground level of building elevations that abut a street right-of-way.